Overview

 The endpoint is https://api.gsa.gov/technology/searchgov/v2/results/i14y.
 You must use https.

 You can find your access key in the Search.gov Admin Center.
-On the left side navigation, click the “Activate” (</>) icon, and select the API Access Key page.
+On the left side navigation, select the “Activate” (</>) icon and then browse to the API Access Key page.

 Back to top